jonathanasdf/karaqueue/README.md

 internal_host = <internal ip to serve from, eg. 127.0.0.1>
 host = <public url to host machine>
 serving_dir = <absolute path to write videos to>
+player = <type of media player, for local autoplay support.
+Only mpc-hc for now>
 launch_binary = <path to local video player, eg. mpc-hc>
 launch_opts = <options to pass in the launch command>